 Contrary findings are often the case when researching external impacts on large and complicated systems.
 The study, notably, researched only a small sample. working with only eight people from Europe, Japan, and Russia.
 The authors clearly note that larger studies are required to further validate their findings.
 All the same, it’s clear the environmental impact of plastic straws is harming our food chains.

-As a result of plastic waste, we’re poisoning the water and the marine life in it.
+As a result of plastic pollution, we’re poisoning the water and the marine life in it.

 To do so will involve governments, huge resources, and change at a massive scale.